What about Health?

 ~Yearly eye exams with a certified veterinary opthamologist.

-~ DNA testing for vWD (a bleeding disorder) if not cleared by DNA of
+~ DNA testing for vWD (a bleeding disorder) Glycogen Storage Disease

-the same DNA strand as the dilute gene so German Pinschers who are
+same DNA strand as the dilute gene so German Pinschers who are dilute in

-dilute in color can suffer from Alopecia.
-For this reason, I do not breed
+related to this skin condition.
+For this reason, I do not breed dilutes.
+I

-dilutes.
-I cannot, in good conscience, deliberately breed a dog who may
+cannot, in good conscience, deliberately breed a dog who may experience

 My Responsibility as a Breeder